-ALL of our service and maintenance packages include a complete thorough examination, as we believe safety is paramount in everything we do.
+ALL our service and maintenance packages include Thorough Examination, as we believe safety is paramount in everything we do.

 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER 98)